neo4j-contrib/py2neo/doc/index.rst

     > POST http://localhost:7474/db/data/batch [146]
     < 200 OK [119]

-Note: The watch function comes with the embedded `httpstream <http://github.com/nigelsmall/httpstream>`_ library and simply dumps log entries to standard output.
+.. note:: The watch function comes with the embedded `httpstream <http://github.com/nigelsmall/httpstream>`_
+    library and simply dumps log entries to standard output.

 To squash these two separate `push` operations into one, we can use the `Graph.push` method instead::